 Bonneville Power Administration

-This site provides free videos for teachers in the Northwest.
+This site provides archived historical films about power in the Northwest.

 Foundation for Water and Energy: "Turning to Hydropower" Includes a "walk through" of a hydroelectric power plant plus a design to make a water powered generator.